Blog

 I love damaged characters.
 Trap them together and who knows what they might do?

-The Bay is out in paperback in the UK on 25 May 2023.
-It’s out in paperback in North America on 18 July 2023, titled The Swell.
+The Bay is out now in the UK and ANZ.
+It’s out in North America under the title title The Swell.

 I love thrillers with a strong sense of place, especially ones set in dangerous natural environments.
 Here are some of my favourites!